 The world is experiencing climate change and the loss of nature.
 This is making problems for lots of people.
 These problems are often worse for people from disadvantaged groups.
 This is the term we are using to talk about people who are often treated unfairly.
-This includes: Black and Brown people, people from an ethnic minority background, working class people, Disabled people, refugees, women, older people, and LGBTQ+ people.
+This includes: Black and Brown people, people from an ethnic minority background, working class people, Disabled people, refugees, women, older people, young people, caregivers, Travellers, homeless people, and LGBTQ+ people.
 For example, people without much money often have to live in areas that are more likely to be flooded.
 And more floods are going to happen because of climate change.